NoelDeMartin/ramen/docs/activitypods.md

 -   **Server-side computation.** Similar to other Solid Servers, logging in to an ActivityPods Pod requires providing a [Client ID document](https://solid.github.io/solid-oidc/#clientids-document).
 However, in contrast with other servers, [they expect this document to perform content negotiation using a `JsonLdContext` header](https://activitypods.org/specs/activitypods#jsonldcontext-header).

     This is not too difficult to implement, but it raises the concern of expecting Solid Apps to have a server-side component.
 So far, all my applications have worked entirely in the frontend, and that's been one of the biggest advantages of Solid (no need to manage servers, they can work in a local networks, etc.).
-Looking at their codebase, reading [their tutorials](https://docs.activitypods.org/tutorials/create-your-first-social-app/), and talking with them, it seems like this is a core assumption they are making.
-So I don't think this is likely to change in the near future.

 The way I've solved it is implementing [a separate service](https://github.com/NoelDeMartin/rem/) to manage application identities.
 But I'm not sure how far this can be stretched in the future, and I've already seen some parts where it breaks down (the authorization UI is showing the service domain instead of the app's, etc.).

 ## Limitations and unexpected behavior